simon-the-shark/kowalinski-dev/content/english/projects.md

 # Bookaseat
 ![Bookaseat Preview](/projects/bookaseat.png)
 Mobile application for restaurant startup.
-Again, [Maks](https://skica.dev) was responsible for backend, whereas I've made two Flutter applications (bussiness and customer).
+I've made two Flutter apps (business and customer), while [Maks](https://skica.dev) was responsible for backend and advised on the UX/UI aspects.

 It's my first flutter application.

 *Application has not been released yet*